Revisiting Text-to-Image Evaluation with Gecko: On Metrics, Prompts, and Human Ratings: T2I Models: Additional comparisons

 In Figures~\ref{fig:results_by_category_mean_likert}, \ref{fig:results_by_category_mean_wl} and \ref{fig:results_by_category_mean_dsg}, we plot the mean ratings in different skills for Likert, WL and DSG(H), respectively.
 We focus on Gecko(S) because we have a skill/sub-skill label for each prompt.
 Our goal is to understand how the trends in model performance on the whole prompt set relate to their performance in individual skills.
 We provide an overview of the results in the captions for the plots.
 Overall, the results broken down by skill are consistent with the averages over the whole prompt set.
 In other words, if a model is better or worse on the full prompt set, this is generally true for the individual categories as well.
 Another observation is that \textsc{counting} and \textsc{complex language} seem to be the most difficult skills judging by WL and DSG, but this is not as clear from Likert (where many categories seem just as difficult).

 \paragraph{\bf Further Breaking Down Skills.} We can gain more insight into the skills of the models by looking at variation within a skill.
 Figure~\ref{fig:results_by_category_mean_dsg_color} shows sub-skills of the \textsc{colour} prompts.
-Two sub-skills are more challenging: the prompts require the models to combine multiple skills when generating the image (colour plus either composition or text rendering).
-The `colour:composed' sub-skill (\textsc{composed expressions}) includes prompts such as \textit{`A brown vase, a white plate, and a red fork.'} with variations in the colors/objects.
+We find that two sub-skills are more challenging, corresponding to prompts that require the models to combine multiple skills when generating the image (i.e., colour plus either composition or text rendering).
+For example, the `colour:composed' sub-skill (\textsc{composed expressions}) includes prompts such as \textit{`A brown vase, a white plate, and a red fork.'} with variations in the colors/objects.
 The sub-skill `color:stroop' (\textsc{stroop}) contains prompts like \textit{`Text saying "green" in white letters.'} where the word in quotes differs from the color of the letters.